 New features in Innkeeper include better path management, wildcard routes, more granular authorization, and tighter integration with Skipper by using the eskip format.

 Instaskip is a new project, a command line tool for Innkeeper.
 The goal behind developing it is to give teams a tool to easily migrate their routes to Innkeeper, while using the familiar eskip format Skipper provides.

 We’ve started to develop the UI for Mosaic, to make sure Zalando teams are able to manage their routes and templates on their own.

 We also plan to evolve Innkeeper’s API to accommodate more use cases, like REGEX routes.
 During the next quarter we’ll start expanding our Mosaic architecture to other departments as well.
 We’ll keep you updated on the progress!

 In the end I’d like to say thanks to everybody who contributed to make Mosaic a success.
 My team, the Pathfinders, who worked hard and put lots of passion into making Mosaic a reality.

-We’d also like to extend this thank you to our managers who came up with Radical Agility, and gave us the autonomy to innovate.
-And a shout-out to the other teams in the Fashion Store who trusted us and invested their efforts into creating their own fragments, who gave us valuable feedback and dealt with our bugs.
+We’d also like to extend this thank you to other teams in the Fashion Store who trusted us and invested their efforts into creating their own fragments, who gave us valuable feedback and dealt with our bugs.